History of the Big 12 Conference: Potential expansion in the conference's early years

 UNM's athletic director Rudy Davalos, former athletic director at the University of Houston, questioned the logic of the Big 12 adding UNM.
 Davalos publicly expressed a commitment to the WAC.
 Former Baylor President Herbert H. Reynolds speaks of making the case to his board that much of the value of the Big 12 for Baylor arose from the Waco university being the only private school in the conference.

 TCU's AD at the time, Frank Windegger was told by colleagues that TCU was discussed as a package deal with BYU, with the idea even going to a vote --- but the expansion vote was narrowly defeated.

 Ultimately the conference chose to stay at 12 members.
 BYU's athletic director Clayne Jensen told the press that while the addition of BYU could likely pay for the Cougars' admission as the conference's 13th member, it appeared no other candidate school made financial sense to allow to become the 14th member.

-The greater influence held by the schools in the southern division would later be cited repeatedly as a key component in Nebraska's eventual decision to leave.
+The greater influence held by Oklahoma, Texas and Texas A&M would later be cited repeatedly as a key component in Nebraska's eventual decision to leave.

 Conference realignment

-Locations of the Big 12 Conference full-member institutions.
+Locations of the Big 12 Conference full-member institutions following the 2010-13 realignment.

 During the 2010–2014 NCAA conference realignment, the Big 12 was one of the more heavily impacted conferences.
 Persistent rumors of the Pac-10 and Big Ten targeting key members created unease and suspicion.
 Questions about TV contracts and dissatisfaction with the Big 12's policy of unequal revenue sharing created more conflict.
 This erosion of trust allowed other conferences to raid the Big 12.

 The Big 12 lost four members between 2010 and 2013, replaced by two others (Colorado, Nebraska, Missouri, and Texas A&M left; TCU and West Virginia joined).
 Remaining below 12 members would end the Big 12's divisional format, as the NCAA then only allowed "exempt" football championship games (i.e., games that do not count against the limit of 12 regular-season games) in conferences with at least 12 teams.
 (Note: The NCAA changed that rule in 2016, allowing conferences with full round-robin schedules to play exempt championship games regardless of their membership numbers, and the Big 12 reinstated its championship game in 2017.)

 Following these departures, the Conference chose to retain the "Big 12" name and logo despite dropping to ten schools, a marketing decision similar to the Big Ten Conference's choice to keep its name after its membership increased to 11 in 1990 with the addition of Penn State (its membership now stands at 18 with the later additions of Nebraska, Maryland, Rutgers, UCLA, USC, Oregon and Washington).
 This decision by the Big 12 reminded fans of the near collapse of the conference in the realignment period and to suggest the limited expansion options facing the conference.